Back to blogs

 Source: eFinancial Careers

-If you are one of those that speak native to fluent level Mandarin, you are in a good position.
-But if you are weak in Mandarin, it is time to consider to upskill yourself.
+If you speak native to fluent level Mandarin, you are in a good position.
+But if you are weak in Mandarin, it is time to consider upskilling yourself.

 To read the original article, please visit eFinancial Careers.